Artificial intelligence in healthcare: Privacy and data collection

 In order to effectively train machine learning systems and use them in healthcare, massive amounts of data must be gathered.
 Acquiring this data, however, comes at the cost of patient privacy, which can be controversial.
 For example, a survey conducted in the UK estimated that 63% of the population is uncomfortable with sharing their personal data in order to improve AI technology.
 The scarcity of real, accessible patient data is a hindrance that deters the progress of developing and deploying more AI in healthcare.

 The lack of regulations surrounding AI in the United States has generated concerns about mismanagement of patient data, such as with corporations utilizing patient data for financial gain.
 For example, as of 2020, the Swiss healthcare company Roche reportedly purchased healthcare data for approximately 2 million cancer patients at an estimated total cost of $1.9 billion.
 This generated ethical concerns about whether it was fair to sell patients' data, even considering the benefits.
 Ultimately, the current potential of AI in healthcare is additionally hindered by concerns about mismanagement of data collected, especially in the United States.

+Since the early 2020s, large language models (LLMs) have emerged as a major area of healthcare AI research and deployment.
+Applications include clinical documentation, medical information retrieval, patient communication, and clinical decision support.
+Recent reviews describe a progression from simple question-answering systems toward more sophisticated "agentic" systems capable of assisting with complex clinical workflows.
+However, concerns remain regarding hallucinations, reliability, and clinical oversight.

 The use of large language models for healthcare consultations introduces particular privacy risks, such as increased exposure of sensitive health information during consultations that may be collected for model retraining.
 A 2024 study of 846 Chinese users found that while 77.3% expressed willingness to use LLM-based healthcare services, privacy awareness varied significantly by demographics and cultural context.
 The research revealed a "privacy paradox" where users who claimed greater privacy knowledge and concern actually showed higher acceptance of information sharing, potentially due to better understanding of legitimate uses such as academic research and service improvement.

 Privacy expectations for LLMs vary significantly across cultural contexts.
 Research in China has shown that users may have different privacy norms compared to Western populations, with factors such as age, education level, and medical background influencing acceptance of data sharing.
 Younger and more educated users tend to be more privacy-conscious, while those with medical backgrounds show greater acceptance of health data sharing for legitimate medical purposes.

+Clinical validation, implementation, and reproducibility

+Some clinical prediction models have used datasets whose origins and reliability could not be verified.
+Research has identified several barriers to use of clinically validated AI tools, including inadequate implementation infrastructure, limited workflow integration, and the lack of ongoing performance monitoring.
+There have been cases where AI has been put to use in healthcare without adequate testing.
+Meta-research has identified reproducibility issues in some of the scientific literature on AI in healthcare.